Sam Sodje: International career

 Although born in England, Sodje's family originate from Nigeria so was eligible to represent both England and Nigeria national football team, he chose to represent Nigeria the same as his older brother Efe.

 In November 2005, Sodje made his debut for Nigeria in a 3–0 friendly defeat to Romania in Bucharest, playing the full 90 minutes.
 After some impressive performances for Leeds United Sodje was recalled to the Nigerian squad for friendlies against the Republic of Ireland and France at the end of the 08/09 season.
 He started both games and played the full 90 minutes each.
 Sodje made his competitive debut for Nigeria in June 2009, starting in a 3–0 CAF third round 2010 FIFA World Cup qualifying win over Kenya in June 2009.

 Personal life

 Born in Greenwich, London, his family originate from Warri, in Delta State, Nigeria.
 Sodje has four brothers who also play football; three of them professionally and one semi-professionally.
 Akpo, Efe, the eldest of the four, who also has represented Nigeria at international level.
 Steve, the third brother has never played a Football League game.
 Another brother, Bright, used to play rugby league and rugby union.
 His nephew Onome Sodje, also played professionally in England.
 Sodje is also related to current Leyton Orient midfielder Harrison Sodje.

+During the 2026 FIFA World Cup, Sodje worked as a football pundit, analyzing group stage matches and publicly commenting on African teams' tactical performances, including Cape Verde's defensive display against Spain and Tunisia's mid-tournament coaching change.